shikharr-ag/dynamic_tooltip_plotline/README.md

 # 2. Getting Started

 # Installation
-To use DynamyTip, download and install it from the Google Drive Link <Insert Link>.
+To use DynamyTip, download and install it from the Diawi webapp : https://i.diawi.com/csveHo

 # App Overview
 Upon launching DynamyTip, you'll find a user-friendly interface that allows you to configure tooltips quickly.